Please send me an e-mail if you're having trouble accessing any of the readings.

 Your poetic form could be something as simple as "Each line must begin with the letter 'A'" or something as sophisticated as Mac Low's diastics.

-Your presentation and documentation for this project should include the following:To be discussed in class March 21st.
+Your presentation and documentation for this project should include the following:Due 2016-04-01.

 Final project presentations 1